Isle of Palms, South Carolina

 Isle of Palms is a city in Charleston County, South Carolina, United States.
 At the 2010 census, the population was 4,133.
 Isle of Palms is a barrier island on the South Carolina coast.
 The city is included within the Charleston-North Charleston-Summerville metropolitan area and the Charleston-North Charleston Urbanized Area.
 The town lies along a narrow strip of land, hugging the beach, separated from the mainland by the Intracoastal Waterway.
-It is a community of both vacation home owners and year-round residents, with large beachfront homes, resorts, and local restaurants.
-Beach volleyball is popular in the summer, and the "Windjammer" club hosts several tournaments throughout the year.

 Geography

 Isle of Palms is located along the Atlantic Ocean, 15 mi by road east of downtown Charleston.
 According to the United States Census Bureau, the city of Isle of Palms has a total area of 14.1 km2, of which 11.5 km2 is land, and 2.6 km2 (18.40%) is water.

 Demographics

 2020 census

 As of the 2020 United States census, there were 4,347 people, 1,799 households, and 1,325 families residing in the city.